Dr. Timothy J. Lyons

 Executive Medical Director

-Lyons has devoted his career to researching the complications associated with diabetes.
-Before assuming his position with DFSC, Lyons served as professor, director and the John A. Colwell Endowed Chair of the Division of Endocrinology at the Medical University of South Carolina (MUSC), where much of his research was conducted.
-Prior to MUSC, Lyons served as professor and chief of the Section of Endocrinology at the University of Oklahoma, where he was the inaugural Chickasaw Nation chair for the director of the newly-established Harold Hamm Diabetes Center.
+Prior to joining DFSC, Lyons served as professor, director and the John A. Colwell Endowed Chair of the Division of Endocrinology at the Medical University of South Carolina (MUSC), where much of his research was conducted.
+Prior to MUSC, Lyons served as professor and chief of the Section of Endocrinology at the University of Oklahoma, where he was the Chickasaw Nation chair for the director of the Harold Hamm Diabetes Center.

 Noreen O’Donnell